jordisz/mars-rover/README.md

 ## App operation

-A rover is placed in a square inside a bigger area.
+A rover is placed in a square inside a bigger area. <br/>
-The user defines the width and height in squares of the area.
+The user defines the width and height in squares of the area. <br/>
-The coordinates of the bottom left corner are (0,0).
+The coordinates of the bottom left corner are (0,0). <br/>

-Then the user defines the coordinates for the initial placement of the rover, and also its initial orientation.
+Then the user defines the coordinates for the initial placement of the rover, and also its initial orientation. <br/>
-After the rover is in its initial position, the user can enter a series of commands (A for Advance, L and R for turn Left or Right).
+After the rover is in its initial position, the user can enter a series of commands (A for Advance, L and R for turn Left or Right). <br />
-There is no fixed limit of number of input commands.
+There is no fixed limit of number of input commands. <br />

-The app validates if all the commands can be executed without exceding the area limits.
+The app validates if all the commands can be executed without exceding the area limits. <br/>
-If there is a command that places the rover outside of the area, the app shows an error message.
+If there is a command that places the rover outside of the area, the app shows an error message. <br/>
 If the entire sequence of commands can be executed, the rover moves and sends a message with its final position and orientation.